RonKbS/pdsnd_github/README.md

 BIKESHARE ANALYSIS

 ### Description
-Describe what your project is about and what it does
+This project creates an interactive shell program to display different stats about bike sharing in New York, Chicago and Washington

 ### Files used
 Include the files used